lep511/rust-microsoft-cookbook/aws_lambda/medical-data/README.md

 # Introduction

-gemini-telegram is a Rust project that implements an AWS Lambda function in Rust.
+medical-data is a Rust project that implements an AWS Lambda function in Rust.

 ## Prerequisites